Planning 3 days in New Orleans? How to spend 3 days in New Orleans? Is it enough time in The Big Easy?

 - Visit Frenchman Street

-Take a Guided Tour of the French Quarter
+Take a French Quarter Walking Tour

 And, always follow the sound of the music…

-Visiting New Orleans and staying in the French Quarter?
+Are you visiting New Orleans and staying in the French Quarter?
 Don’t miss these things to do in this vibrant historic neighborhood.
 Eat beignets, visit Jackson Square, take a ghost tour, and more.

 Visit the French Market

-Enjoy a muffuletta at Alberto’s Wine and Cheese for lunch.
+We love the muffuletta at Alberto’s Wine and Cheese for lunch.

 Visit Frenchman Street

-In the evening, if you’re looking for some live music head on down to Frenchman Street.
-You will find a few jazz clubs with live music and restaurants.
 We enjoyed our night here walking and listening to live Jazz from right outside these clubs.
 There were lines for some to get in.
 So be prepared to wait or get there early.

 Day 3 in New Orleans